adreyfus-stripe/gcp-serverless-store/part-1-set-up-shop/README.md

 <img src="../stripe-checkout-demo.png" alt="A screenshot of Stripe Checkout product page">

-## Setup a webhook to fulfill the order
+## Set up a webhook to fulfill the order

-You can't guarentee that a customer will be redirected to your success page -- there's always a chance they will close the browser session before the redirect happens.
+You can't guarantee that a customer will be redirected to your success page -- there's always a chance they will close the browser session before the redirect happens.
-That's why you need an asynchroneous process to complete any business-critical processes, such as sending an email confirmation or starting a shipping process.
+That's why you need an asynchronous process to complete any business-critical processes, such as sending an email confirmation or starting a shipping process.
 Let's learn about that in Part 2!